Inkscape tutorial: Basic

 Fill and stroke

-Many of Inkscape's functions are available via dialogs.
-Probably the simplest way to paint an object some color is to open the Swatches dialog from the View menu (or press Shift+Ctrl+W), select an object, and click a swatch to paint it (change its fill color).
+Probably the simplest way to paint an object some color is to select an object, and click a swatch in the palette below the canvas to paint it (change its fill color).
+Alternatively, you can open the Swatches dialog from the View menu (or press Shift+Ctrl+W), select an object, and click a swatch to paint it (change its fill color).

 More powerful is the Fill and Stroke dialog from the Object menu (or press Shift+Ctrl+F).
 Select the shape below and open the Fill and Stroke dialog.